Curriculum Vitae

 • Member, Graduate Committee - Michigan State University

-• Member, American Politics Committee - Michigan State University
+• Member, American Politics Exam Committee - Michigan State University

-• Participant, Working Group on Religion and Politics Research - University of California, Berkeley
+• Participant, Working Group on Religion and Politics - Berkeley

-• Participant, Working Group on Institutional Analysis - University of California, Berkeley
+• Participant, Working Group on Institutional Analysis - Berkeley

 HONORS: